 - Basic funds from operations per share calculations include exchangeable shares which are convertible into common shares on certain terms and conditions.

-- Basic net income per share calculations include exchangeable shares which are convertible into common shares on certain terms and conditions.
+- Basic net income (loss) per share calculations include exchangeable shares which are convertible into common shares on certain terms and conditions.

 - Amounts have been adjusted to exclude unrealized gains and losses on financial instrument commodity contracts, net of tax.

 - Amounts have been adjusted to exclude associated assets or liabilities from financial instrument commodity contracts and decommissioning liabilities.

 - Oil includes light, medium and heavy oil.

 - Product prices include realized gains and losses on financial instrument commodity contracts.